Multi-Family Water Assistance Program

 To qualify for the credit, all three of the eligibility criteria must be met:

 Rent Affordability: Average collectable rents (rental buildings) or maintenance fees (cooperatives) for the project must be affordable to households earning up to 60% of AMI, using a Rent Roll, effective as of the date of application.
 The project can have income limits higher than 60% of AMI as long as the average collected rent is affordable to those earning up to 60% of AMI.

-Use Restriction: Executed and recorded regulatory agreement or equivalent document with HPD or HDC restricting 100% of the residential units and with a minimum of 15 years remaining from July 1, 2018 or the date of the contract execution, whichever is later.
+Use Restriction: Executed and recorded regulatory agreement or equivalent document with HPD or HDC restricting 100% of the residential units and with a minimum of 15 years remaining from September 29, 2020 or the date of the contract execution, whichever is later.
 Projects that only have a regulatory agreement from an agency that is not HPD or HDC (i.e. HUD or HCR) are not eligible for the credit.

 All buildings must demonstrate efficient water usage either through compliance with the Multifamily Conservation Program (MCP) or as evidenced by paying a metered water rate.
 Buildings that take the necessary steps to become compliant with the MCP conservation measures before the application deadline may apply.
 Buildings must be compliant with all applicable DEP and Water Board Regulations.